RacecarJ/installRACECARJ/README.md

 <li>Because the electronic speed controller and the IMU both report as ttyACM, a udev rule is installed which names them as vesc and imu respectively.</li>
 <li>ROS is configured and rosbase is installed</li>
 <li>One of the dependencies is missing in the package specifications, so ros-kinetic-opencv3 is installed.</li>
-<li>The MIT RACECAR packages are installed.</li>
+<li>The MIT RACECAR packages are installed, which includes the ZED v2.2.x ROS wrapper.</li>
 </ul>

+<h2>Stereolabs ZED Drivers</h2>
+Scripts are provided to install version 2.2.1 of the Stereolabs ZED drivers.
+These drivers match the JetPack 3.1/L4T 28.1 software with CUDA 8.0.
+The scripts are in the JetsonTX1 and JetsonTX2 repositories.
+Select the appropriate script for your machine, e.g. installZED-SDK-TX2.sh for the Jetson TX2.
+Usage (for example):

+$ ./installZED-SDK-TX2.sh

+The ZED installer will be placed in the home directory, ~/ZED

+Next, the ZED installer will install the ZED driver software.

+Note that the driver installer is in ~/ZED, not the ZED driver itself.

 <h2>Helper Scripts</h2>
+Included in the full software installs, provided here for convenience.

 <h3>installROS.sh</h3>
 Adds the ROS sources list, sets the keys and then loads ros-kinetic-ros-base.
 Edit this file to add other ROS packages for your installation.
 After loading, rosdep is initialized.
-Included in the full software installs, provided here for convenience.

 <h3>setupCatkinWorkspace.sh</h3>
 Usage: